Torgau, Germany: What to pack, what to wear, and when to go [2024]

 • Luggage scale to avoid fees

-If you are planning to check out the heavenly Stadtkirche Sankt Marien, it's important to wear modest clothing:
+If you intend to visit the majestic Stadtkirche Sankt Marien, it's important to wear modest clothing:

-If you see the Museum der Schildbürger, wear museum-appropriate clothing and take:
+If you visit the Museum der Schildbürger, wear museum-appropriate clothing and take:

 What to wear/what to pack: